Study in Korea

 - 1-2 study abroad semesters taught in English as a visiting student (if you are enrolled in a university in your home country).

 - Korean Language programs short summer courses or 10-60 weeks semester programs at Korean universities.
+Read more about studying Korean langauge courses in Korea.

 - Degree programs taught in Korean and/or English covering a wide range of subjects.